kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Week 3

 - Begin analyzing the release notes draft
-- Work with the features lead to understand what might be delivered
+- Work with the enhancements lead to understand what might be delivered

 ### Week 4

-- Continue analysis of planned features
+- Continue analysis of planned enhancements
-- Begin attending SIG meetings where features will be delivered from
+- Begin attending SIG meetings where enhancements will be delivered from

 ### Week 5